kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 <title><?php wp_title( '|', true, 'right' ); ?></title>
 ```

-* There is a Bug - doesn't show title on static home page.
+* There is a Bug - doesn't show title on static home page
-  - See if you can troubleshoot this to determine a way to get this to work on the home page.
+  - **Challenge** See if you can troubleshoot this to determine a way to get this to work on the home page

-`wp_title()` will display WordPress site title by itself if on home page
+* `wp_title()` will display WordPress site `title` by itself if on home page

-* It will also display title and `|` separate if on another page.
+* It will also display title and `|` separate if on another page
-* The last parameter places separator on `left` or `right`.
+* The last parameter places separator on `left` or `right`

 ## Useful Copyright in Footer
-When working with WordPress sometimes you will use WordPress function and in the following case you will use plain old, traditional PHP to add a copyright date in our footer.
+* When working with WordPress sometimes you will use WordPress function and in the following case you will use plain old, traditional PHP to add a copyright date in our footer

 `footer.php`